salahamassi/AppRouter-UIKit/README.md

 }
 ```

-5- you can create a helper enum to access the routes directly using enum and swift extention
+5- you can create a helper enum to access the routes directly using enum and swift extension

 ```swift